camilasbraz/replit-and-uptimerobot/README.md

 # replit-and-uptimerobot
 How to use repl.it and UpTimeRobot to run Python Scripts on a schedule in the cloud 24/7 for free

-1. Create a replt account: [Here](https://replit.com/)
+1. Create a repl account: [Here](https://replit.com/)
 2. New python repl
-3. Upload the files (except .env)
+3. Upload the files (except .env if you are using .env)
-4. Use the Secret tab to add the .env vars
+4. Use the Secret tab to add the .env vars (if you are using .env)
 5. Run the code!!!
 6. A webdriver tab will open on the left side of the page.
 Copy the url